feljost/QC-TradingAlgorithms/README.md

 ![alt text](https://raw.githubusercontent.com/feljost/QC-TradingAlgorithms/master/Screenshots/BandWagon_Strategy_Perfomance.png)

-While it does Perform extraordinarily well, there are some bugs in the code that still must be fixed and might improve performance.
+While it does perform extraordinarily well, there are some bugs in the code that still must be fixed and might improve performance.
 Namely, in some cases, the strategy isn't "quick enough" to use the QuantConnect command "SetHoldings" and therefore it tries to buy bigger quantities than the account has, as the price of the asset seems to fluctuate between getting the price data and issuing the buy order.

 A major drawback is the number of trades which are done each week.
 Each trade accumulates fees and therefore this strategy is quite fee heavy.
 Further experimentation and possible improvements could be made with stop-loss orders (like the original strategy) or trailing stop-loss orders.